kubeflow/website/content/en/docs/components/pipelines/v2/installation/quickstart.md

 </style>

 <!-- TODO: add UI screenshots for final pipeline -->
-This tutorial helps you get started with KFP.
+This tutorial helps you get started with a KFP deployment and a pipeline created with the KFP SDK.

 Before you begin, you need the following prerequisites: